lukaszliniewicz/Pandrator/README.md

 ### Basic Usage
 If you don't want to use the additional functionalities, you have everything you need in the Session tab.
 1. Either create a new session or load an existing one (select a folder in `Outputs` to do that).
-2. Choose you `txt ` file.
+2. Choose your `.txt` file.
 3. Select a language from the dropdown.
-4. Choose the voice you want to use (voices are short, 8-12s `wav` files in the `tts_voices` directory).
-You may use the example ones in the repository, which I borrowed from daswer123, or upload you own.
-Please make sure that it is between 8 and 12s, mono, and 22050khz.
-You may use a tool like Audacity to make these.
+4. Choose the voice you want to use (voices are short, 8-12s `.wav` files in the `tts_voices` directory).
+The XTTS model uses the audio to clone the voice and use it for generation.
+You may use the example ones in the repository, which I borrowed from daswer123, or upload your own.
+Please make sure that the audio is between 8 and 12s, mono, and 22050khz.
+You may use a tool like Audacity prepare the files.
+The less noise, the better.
+You may use a tool like [Resemble AI](https://github.com/resemble-ai/resemble-enhance) for denoising and/or enhancement of your samples on [Hugging Face](https://huggingface.co/spaces/ResembleAI/resemble-enhance).
 5. Start the generation.
 You may stop and resume it later, or close the programme and load the session later.
 6. You can play back the generated sentenced, also as a playlist, and regenerate or remove individual ones.
-7. "Save Output" concatenated the sentences generated so far an encodes them as one file (default is `.opus` at 64k bitrate; you may change it in the Audio tab to wav or mp3).
+7. "Save Output" concatenates the sentences generated so far an encodes them as one file (default is `.opus` at 64k bitrate; you may change it in the Audio tab to `.wav` or `.mp3`).

 ### General Audio Settings
 1. You can change the lenght of silence appended at the end of sentences and paragraphs.
-2. You can enable adding a fade-in and -out effect to sentences and set the duration.
+2. You can enable a fade-in and -out effect and set the duration.
 3. You can choose the output format and bitrate.

 ### General Text Pre-Processing Settings